agilepartner/next-auth/README.md

    	},
    	secret: process.env.NEXTAUTH_SECRET,
    }

-   const handler = NextAuth(authOptions)

-   export { handler as GET, handler as POST }
    ```

    To avoid TypeScript errors, you need to extend the default `Session` and `User` types in NextAuth.
 This can be done by creating a new file to add custom types.

 2. **Create a `next-auth.d.ts` file** in your project to extend the default types: